mihai-ignat/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 <a name="tokenizer"></a>

 ## Pigweed tokenizer
-Tokenizer is a pigweed module that allows hashing the strings.
+The tokenizer is a pigweed module that allows hashing the strings.
 This greatly reduces the flash needed for logs.
-The module can be enabled by setting [_chip_pw_tokenizer_logging=true_](https://github.com/doru91/connectedhomeip/blob/fix/k32w_ota_transfer/src/platform/nxp/k32w/k32w0/args.gni#L34).
+The module can be enabled by building with the gn argument _chip_pw_tokenizer_logging=true_.
-Detokenizer script is needed for parsing the hashed scripts.
+The detokenizer script is needed for parsing the hashed scripts.

 <a name="detokenizer"></a>
 ### Detokenizer script